 Step 3 - Close the gap

-Once you identify a career or role that fascinates you, start researching it.
+Once you identify a career or role that inspires you, start researching it.
 The myfuture site offers some good information on different career paths, or you can try contacting someone within that industry and ask questions about job or career requirements.
 Most people are more than happy to help, and your initiative might just land you a job offer.

 Remember to consider the education and qualifications you need as part of your career plan, and how to get some relevant experience, the various pathways for application and what you can expect from the job.
 Most industries have a professional association that can steer you in the right direction for career building and planning.